py2ai/py2ai.github.io/_posts/2018-09-06-How-to-install-PyTorch-in-Windows-GPU-Version.md

 The installation also requires the correct version of CUDA toolkit and the type of graphics card.
 For example if your GPU is GTX 1060 6G, then its a Pascal based graphics card.
 Also check your version accordingly from the Nvidia official website.

 Now come to the CUDA tool kit version.
-If you want to know which version of CUDA tool kit is installed in your windows.
+If you want to know which version of CUDA tool kit is installed in windows.
 Open up the command prompt and enter this

 `nvcc --version`